rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-1-malformed-documents.md

 DI-RE case).
 Because of that, the parser may choose to remove all of the nodes from the top of its stack until node `a` has been removed.

+Note that, removing all the nodes from a current stack for which no end-tag was encountered, can be understood to implement "implied/assumed end-tags".
+That is because an implementation would in essence act as if it had encountered these missing tags in the appropriate order.

 Note that a strict implementation may reject an input document as being **malformed**, if an end-tag does not match the stack's topmost node.